QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 Additionally you may want to set it as default DisposableVM Template:

-    [user@dom0 ~]$ qubes-prefs default_dispvm custom-disposablevm-template
+    [user@dom0 ~]$ PedOS-prefs default_dispvm custom-disposablevm-template

-The above default is used whenever a qube request starting a new DisposableVM and do not specify which one (for example `qvm-open-in-dvm` tool).
-This can be also set in qube settings and will affect service calls from that qube.
+The above default is used whenever a PedOS VM request starting a new DisposableVM and do not specify which one (for example `qvm-open-in-dvm` tool).
+This can be also set in PedOS VM settings and will affect service calls from that PedOS VM.
 See [qrexec documentation](/doc/qrexec/#specifying-vms-tags-types-targets-etc) for details.

 If you wish to use a [Minimal TemplateVM](/doc/templates/minimal/) as a DisposableVM Template, please see the [Minimal TemplateVM](/doc/templates/minimal/) page.